HitmanJJ/CCNA_Course_Notes/Course_Notes/IPv4_Addressing_Part2.md

 IP Addresses

-- Self explanatory.
-What IP Address is assigned.
+- The IP Address that is assigned.

 Method